|

 William Norman (1904 - 1984).
 They became inseparable friends

 and eventually married.
-Influenced by Will's post-fauvist works, Jean's later works became more
+Influenced by Will's post-fauvist tendencies, Jean's later works became more

 fluid and abstract.
-After Will passed away, Jean spent her remaining years on the island of Maui, Hawaii.
+After Will passed away, she spent her remaining years in Maui, Hawaii.
 She was an active member in the

-Kihei Arts Council and League and produced drawings for
+Kihei Arts Council and produced many drawings for

-This gallery spans a fifty year time frame.
+This gallery, created by one of her children, spans a fifty year time frame.